metadevpro/ts-pegjs/README.md

 {
     "tspegjs": {
         "customHeader": "// import lib\nimport { Lib } from 'mylib';"
+    },
+    "returnTypes": {
+        "Integer": "number",
+        "Expression": "number",
     }
 }
 ```
+> For rules not listed in `returnTypes` object `any` type is declared by default.

 > Make sure to pass any additional CLI options, like `--extra-options-file` before the parameter `-o` as these will otherwise be treated as arguments to that one.